fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/DataTypes/BasicTypeConversions/BasicTypeConversions.md

 6. Converts the int into a time value (in ms) using the method TimeSpan.FromMilliseconds() method

 The *it* argument passed to each method inside the ExpressionTransform nodes represents the actual input value of the node.

+Verify the output type of each node (by right clicking on the node) and use the TextVisualizeR to best inspect the output of each node.